tanvir1546/object_detection/README.md

 sudo pip3 install virtualenv
 ```

-Then, create the "tflite1-env" virtual environment by issuing:
+Then, create the "tflite-env" virtual environment by issuing:

 ```
-python3 -m venv tflite1-env
+python3 -m venv tflite-env
 ```

 This will create a folder called tflite1-env inside the tflite1 directory.
 The tflite1-env folder will hold all the package libraries for this environment.
 Next, activate the environment by issuing: